abarbanell/abarbanell.github.io/_posts/2017-02-16-spark-raspberry.md

 ![rpym dashboard]({{ site.baseurl }}/assets/img/2017/tweetfeed-statsd.png)

-The program as it is in my repo (as of now) will do this for 5 minutes and then quit.
+The program in my repo (as of now) will do this for 5 minutes and then quit.
 Of course it is easy to change, and I may change this in the future.
 Just read the code to check if you are interested.

 # Why bother?